Competition continues to heat up! Equip yourself with your Competitive Analysis!

 In today’s highly competitive market, competitive analysis is your survival pack!
 It is no longer enough to understand your customers, you must pay more attention to the competition.
 No matter how big or small your eCommerce business is, competitive analysis is a must, in order for you to have a proactive business plan and strategy for staying ahead of your competition.

-In response to this need, we provide you this article that includes ready-to-use competitive analysis templates.
+In response to this need, we provide you with this article that includes a ready-to-use website competitive analysis template.
 The article also outlines the following:

 - how to conduct a competitive analysis for your eCommerce business,

-- what kind of data you need to collect and how,
+- what kind of data do you need to collect and how,

 - what aspects of your competitors you need to consider,